 - Sharing is inviting guests to the table for a joint meal.
 Sharing is a celebration of ideas, stories and information

 (von Holzen, 2015).

 My own PKM routine is rather subconscious.
 Like Jarche (2014), I seek most information and insights via “human filters,” such as Twitter and LinkedIn.
 However, I have been consciously adding tools from my “toolbelt” into my PKM routine.
-For example, the use of the groups/skills activity initiated by Lauren on the forum, falls within into the Share aspect of Jaroche’s framework, as it was a way to participate and generate dialogue within the group.
-In contrast, the bubbl.us software (which is a new addition to my toolbelt) falls within the Sense phase, as it allowed me to explore, review and reflect on my own learning network.
+For example, group activities fall within the Share aspect of Jaroche’s framework, as it’s a way of generating dialogue.
+In contrast, the bubbl.us software (which is a new addition to my toolbelt and a new favourite of mine) falls within the Sense phase, as it allowed me to explore, review and reflect on my own learning network.

 It really resonated me, especially when Jim states;

 “Something inside you is always telling a story.
 I believe every single thing that you see and hear is talking to you… The bottom line with all of this, whether its performance, or its art or its sculpture, is love.
 We want to show ourselves and have that be accepted,” (Carrey, 2017).

 Although, I’ve taken a more artistic minded approach on this blog post, Jim’s words correlate with my PKM.
 The line: “every single thing that you see and hear is talking to you” corresponds back to the way we find and filter through information and stories by seeking; in Jim’s case art is the way he makes sense of everything (in my case it’s through writing) and then ultimately “we want to show ourselves” and our passions, insights and stories by sharing it with the world.

 Whenever we undertake professional development, we should be seeking and sensing, but most importantly, we should be sharing what we learn with others.